jeremy-rifkin/libassert/README.md

   always a win.
 Sometimes assertion expressions have side effects that are undesirable at runtime in an `NDEBUG` build like exceptions which cannot be optimized away (e.g. `std::unordered_map::at` where the lookup cannot be optimized away and ends up not being a helpful compiler hint).
+- `-DASSERT_FAIL_ACTION=...` Can be used to specify what is done on assertion failure, after diagnostic printing, e.g. throwing an exception instead of calling `abort()` which is the default.
+  The function should have signature `void()`.

 ### How To Use This Library